zalenix/portaldocs/portal-sdk/templates/top-extensions-node-js-test-framework.md

 The test framework interacts with the Portal as a user would, and helps developers make performant and robust extensions when they decrease breaking changes to partner team CI.

+The test framework searches for a `config.json` file in the current working directory, which is typically the directory from which  the test is invoked.
+If the file is not found, then it will check the parent folder for the file.

 ### General Architecture

 **MsPortalFx-Test** is arranged into three layers of abstraction.
 The names of the layers may not be consistent in all instances, but the general idea is the same.
 There may also be some future refactoring to easily differentiate between the layers.